dmwit/pulp/README.md

-    info, message, warning, error   -- output from \PackageError and friends boring          -- matches a big regex for known, boring stuff unknown         -- unparsed bits of the log file close           -- a part of the log file that looks like it should be parseable, but doesn't make sense here threshold <n>   -- *full *box messages whose badness/points are greater than n package <regex> -- \PackageError and friends was called by a package whose name matches the regex details <regex> -- long output from \PackageError or \ClassError matches the regex
+    info, message, warning, error   -- output from \PackageError and friends boring          -- matches a big regex for known, boring stuff unknown         -- unparsed bits of the log file close           -- TeX reported opening a file but not closing it, or closing more files than it opened threshold <n>   -- *full *box messages whose badness/points are greater than n package <regex> -- \PackageError and friends was called by a package whose name matches the regex details <regex> -- long output from \PackageError or \ClassError matches the regex